Make an application

 - All relevant technical information, plans, approvals, statutory consultations, formal agreements, specialist engineer reports, third party warranties, etc where they exist

 On receipt of the above requested information, we will require a new reversion application to cover the elements of building work in conjunction with the works described on the original Initial Notice plus the associated application fee to allow us to continue with the reverted application through to the completion stage.
-A reversion application form can be downloaded below.
+A reversion application form can be downloaded below along with the guidance notes.

 Making a payment

-The fee payable is a regularisation fee which does not have VAT and requires to be indivdiually assessed.
+The fee payable is a regularisation fee which does not have VAT and requires to be individually assessed.
 Please contact the team on 01634 331133.